broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * PGEN/VCF Intermediate Files
     * PGEN: multiple versions of the PGEN files are created by GvsExtractCallsetPgenMerged.wdl because it delivers files split by chromosome
     * VCF: only one version of the VCF files and indices are created, but check for failed runs

-## Internal sign-off protocol

-The Variants team currently has the following VDS internal sign-off protocol:

-1. Generate a VDS for the candidate callset into the "delivery" bucket.
-1. Open up the VDS in a beefy notebook and confirm the "shape" looks right.
-1. Run `GvsPrepareRangesCallset.wdl` to generate a prepare table of VET data
-1. Run `GvsCallsetStatistics.wdl` to generate callset statistics for the candidate callset using the prepare VET created in the preceding step
-1. Copy the output of `GvsCallsetStatistics.wdl` into the "delivery" bucket.
-1. Email the paths to the VDS and callset statistics to Lee/Wail for QA / approval